The Friday Edition

 Nuclear Security and Arms Control Challenges

-Regarding nuclear security, Mr. Pollanski stressed the alarming state of arms control agreements and the pressing need to renew the START treaty, the only remaining framework for U.S.-Russia disarmament efforts.
+Regarding nuclear security, Mr. Polyanskiy stressed the alarming state of arms control agreements and the pressing need to renew the START treaty, the only remaining framework for U.S.-Russia disarmament efforts.
 He pointed out the differing views between the U.S. and Russia on disarmament and non-proliferation, but underscored the importance of finding common ground for global security.

-Mr. Pollanski gave credit to President Trump for understanding the importance of addressing the issue and pushing to extend the START treaty.
+Mr. Polyanskiy gave credit to President Trump for understanding the importance of addressing the issue and pushing to extend the START treaty.
 He expressed regret over the breakdown of earlier arms control agreements by previous U.S. administrations, highlighting the vulnerability that comes with not having these agreements in place.
 His primary concern is that we extend the START treaty before it expires next February to avoid entering uncharted territory.

 Conclusion